COGS108/Overview/COGS108-Syllabus.md

 # LECTURE

-Lectures are MWF 2-2:50pm.
-For the 1st two weeks we (and all of UCSD) will be remote only, operating on Zoom.
-Starting Wed Jan 19th lecture will be in The Jeannie (GAA) Auditorium.
+Lectures are MWF 10-10:50am in The Jeannie (GAA) Auditorium.
 It is part of New Sixth College, located on the SE corner of the North Torrey Pines Living + Learning Neighborhood, just to the west of Peterson Hall, and just north of AP&M.

 In-person lectures will be offered as a hybrid class: they will be in-person, available synchronously online via Zoom, and recorded for your later viewing.
 Those on Zoom will be able to ask questions but may not be able to participate in some useful class exercises.